AarjavSatia/GSOC-24_DeepLense_Common_Task/README.md

-Individual ROC             |  Average ROC :-------------------------:|:-------------------------:
+Classwise ROC             |  Average ROC :-------------------------:|:-------------------------:
 ![ROC plot showing individual ROC curves for all three classes](https://github.com/AarjavSatia/GSOC-24_DeepLense_Common_Task/blob/main/Images_ROC/MultiROC_1.png?raw=true)  | ![ROC plot showing an average ROC curve for all three classes](https://github.com/AarjavSatia/GSOC-24_DeepLense_Common_Task/blob/main/Images_ROC/MultiROC_2.png?raw=true)

 ### Model Features:

-<p>1) The main idea is to build upon previous papers [1], [2] that have performed classification on strong lensing images that is why Resnet34 model pretrained on ImageNet dataset has been used for classification as it simple, lightweight and effective.</p>
+<p>1) The main idea is to build upon previous papers [1], [2] that have performed classification on strong lensing images and that is why Resnet34 model pretrained on ImageNet dataset has been used for classification.
+The model is simple, lightweight and effective.</p>
 <p>3) Among the 7500 validation images 90% are used during training as validation and 10% are used to conduct different tests to evaluate the model.</p>
 <p>4) Model performs well and gets an accuracy of <strong>92.67%</strong> on the test data and attains an average AUC score of <strong>0.9852</strong>.
 With class individual AUC score being <strong>0.991</strong> for no substructure, <strong>0.985</strong> for sphere and <strong>0.979</strong> for vort. </p>